bacardi55/gtl/README.md

 You can download binaries for linux [here](https://github.com/bacardi55/gtl/releases).
 Binaries are only available for linux 386, amd64, arm and arm64 for now.

+*PS*: I don't have a Mac or Windows box easily accessible, so any help/patch on this is appreciated :).

 # Usage

 ## Quick start: